scottaohara/a11y_styled_form_controls/README.md

 ### License & Such
-This script was written by [Scott O'Hara](https://twitter.com/scottohara).

-It has an [MIT](https://github.com/scottaohara/accessible-components/blob/master/LICENSE.md) license.
+These patterns and scripts were written by [Scott O'Hara](https://twitter.com/scottohara).
+Everything here is under an [MIT](https://github.com/scottaohara/accessible-components/blob/master/LICENSE.md) license.

-Do with it what you will :)
+Enjoy :)